GabeScott/standard-works-vault/General Conference/1991 October - Be Thou an Example.md

 Throughout the beginning pages of the Book of Mormon, we are reminded that Nephi believed the words of his father and used his agency to follow Lehi’s righteous example.
 Laman and Lemuel thought their father was foolish; they rebelled and murmured against him.
 They chose not to follow their father’s teachings.
 The results of Nephi, Laman, and Lemuel’s decisions are evident.
 Nephi was blessed with the Spirit of the Lord.
 Laman and Lemuel lived lives of despair.
 And yet the decision was theirs, to choose for themselves.

-Our beloved prophet, Ezra Taft Benson, a living example of the believers, said, “The proper example is all-important.
-Let us be what we profess to be.
-There is no satisfactory substitute.”
-(Improvement Era, Aug.
+Our beloved prophet, Ezra Taft Benson, a living example of the believers, said, “The proper example is all-important. *Let us be what we profess to be.* There is no satisfactory substitute.” (*Improvement Era,* Aug.
 1948, p.
 494; italics added.)

 We can always feel secure in looking to Christ as our perfect example.
 He showed us by his own life not only what we should do, but also what we are to become.
 “Therefore, what manner of men ought ye to be?
-Verily I say unto you, even as I am.”
-(3 Ne.
-27:27.)
+Verily I say unto you, even as I am.” ([[3 Nephi 27.27|3 Ne.
+27:27]].)

 Jesus resisted temptations.
 He treated all equally.
 He was patient in his teaching yet bold in his condemnation of evil.
 He forgave the repentant, healed the sick, and served without ceasing.

 Among the Nephites, Christ taught many beautiful gospel principles.
 He instructed them to follow the commandments so they could be happy.
 He commanded them not to argue or fight but love one another.
-He taught them how to pray and said, “Behold I am the light; I have set an example for you.”
-(3 Ne.
-18:16.)
+He taught them how to pray and said, “Behold I am the light; I have set an example for you.” ([[3 Nephi 18.16|3 Ne.
+18:16]].)

 Above all, Jesus was the perfect example of love.
-“A new commandment I give unto you, That ye love one another; as I have loved you. ...”
-(John 13:34.)
+“A new commandment I give unto you, That ye love one another; as I have loved you. …” ([[John 13.34|John 13:34]].)

 One Sunday I was substituting in a Primary class of particularly rambunctious five-year-olds.
 The lesson was about love.
 We began by singing the song “Jesus Said Love Everyone.”